The CEO’s Information Problem

 This seems logical.
 Machines can work faster than humans, 24/7, without getting tired.
 If AI can do a task, shouldn’t we let it?

 Here’s the problem: the automation mindset focuses on replacement.
 It seeks full autonomy.
 It measures success by tasks eliminated.
-And it fails 95% of the time because it ignores the messy reality of how work actually gets done.
+And it keeps failing, because it ignores the messy reality of how work actually gets done.

 The decision support mindset asks a different question: “How can AI help me decide better?”